jgans/thermonucleotideBLAST/README.md

 ThermonucleotideBLAST is written in C++ and has been tested on both shared memory and cluster based computers and compiles under Linux and OS X.

-ThermonucleotideBLAST reads target databases in a number of common formats, including FASTA and Genbank flat files (GBK).
+ThermonucleotideBLAST reads target databases in a number of common formats, including FASTA, BLAST-databases and Genbank flat files (GBK).
 To handle the task of distributing database searches across multiple CPUs, ThermonucleotideBLAST can use either MPI or OpenMP.

 Assay query files are tab-delimited text files with two or more columns:
 - PCR assays: